Optional Practical Training

 - Collect the OPT application packet from the ISS Office in CLO 176

-- Completed I-765 which will be discussed in Step 3
+- Completed I-765, which will be discussed in step three.

 - A job offer if available; If not, you are still eligible to submit your petition.